 - This turtle species can be found in multiple habitats.

-- Its primary habitat is freshwater, but it can also be found in brackish water.
+- Its primary habitat is freshwater, which can also be found in brackish water.

 What Do Common Snapping Turtles Eat?